azxyxza/Shopping_Spending_tracker/README.md

 - As a user, I want to be able to enter the price for specific bought item

 ### Data persistence:
-- As a user, when I quit the main page, I want to have the option to save the data or not.
+- As a user, when I quit the main page, I want to have the option asking user to save the data or not.
 - As a user, when I start the application,
   I want to be given the option to load my previous home's, spending's, and shopping-list's data from file.